 When project work is complete, the Contractor will submit a report to DEC and DOT&PF that includes a summary of soil movement including how much material was placed in the stockpiles, how much PFAS-contaminated material was placed back in the ground, date and time of daily inspections during active construction and any notes (accidental tears, runoff, etc.), and photographs.
-Gustavus DOT&PF staff will conduct monthly inspections during storage.
+As outlined in the Stockpile Procedures above, Gustavus DOT&PF staff will conduct inspections during storage.
 DOT&PF will submit documentation of those inspections (a log of date, time, and any necessary notes such as accidental tears, flooding in the area, leachate, etc.) with photos biannually in May and October each year via email.

-This document replaces the original Soil Management Plan, which was approved on March 9, 2021 by the DEC.
-It was retitled Contaminated Material Management Plan to encompass all contaminated materials after testing determined that some sections of asphalt were also PFAS-contaminated.
-See project website (http://dot.alaska.gov/sereg/projects/gustavus\airport/) for more information on testing and results.
+i This document replaces the April 28, 2021 version and the March 9, 2021 Soil Management Plan.
+The Soil Management Plan was retitled Contaminated Materials Management Plan to encompass all contaminated materials after testing determined that some sections of asphalt were also PFAS-contaminated.
+See the project website (http://dot.alaska.gov/sereg/projects/gustavus_airport/) for more information on testing and results.